One of the great 'mystics', proficient in portraying a simple, step by step way to getting into deep relationship with Jesus, unlike anyone else.

 Possessing a crisp understanding of her action's reverberating effects, she protects the sea of people against ripples from the hardest ship to sink, ignorance.

-Extremism, if defined, would certainly pass through your mind while reading her work, however our modern securities and amenities we take for granted have blurred our vision, and it hurts to fight desire, even if we are talking about entry level subjects, such as fasting.
+Extremism, if defined, would certainly pass your mind while reading her work, however, our modern securities and amenities that we take for granted have blurred our vision, and it hurts to fight desire, even if we are talking about entry level subjects, such as fasting.

 The vow to poverty establishes her reality over this world, and thus she cannot be tainted by worldly things, giving everything up elevates her to a higher dimension it seems, from where she cannot help but have compassion for the people still attached to worthless possessions around her, which, when described by her, seem completely out of touch with the tangible, authentic and genuine reality she resides in.

 She certainly cannot be perceived by the ones that are content with average, as in contrast to her worldly poverty, the level to which she struggled to reach through time spent alone and resilience, cannot be accomplished without extraordinary ambition and zeal.

 If Teresa had a billboard, this is what she would write on it:

 You pay God a compliment by asking great things of Him!

 The Good Stuff (Finally)

 Creating a metaphor to better enable humanity to understand the intricate soul they posses, she presents it as a diamond castle, with multiple mansions.

 Yes, the photo looks nothing like a diamond castle, so take that as an example of how your castle should NOT look like.